trotter/trotter.github.com/_posts/2012-08-12-how-to-write-good-log-messages.markdown

 So what are your thoughts on log messages?
 If I've left out anything that you find particularly important, please let me know in the comments.
 I'm always looking for ways to improve my logging.

+**Update** - I updated the time to use ISO-8601.
+As pointed out in the comments, it's a much clearer way to specify the time and it sorts lexically.